Chapter 38

 “Yes, sir, in my bag.”
 Tess hurried over to her navy blue training bag and rifled through it before pulling out a small rectangular metal box.
 She pulled the hinged lid open to reveal two rows of pills that glowed with a swirling red fluid.
 Each pill was nestled neatly in a gray foam cutout.
 She plucked a single pill free of the container before she replaced the container and produced a bottle of water.
 She offered me both, and I dutifully took them.
 I popped the pill in my mouth and chased it with a much-needed swig of water.

-The effect was almost instantaneous, a spreading warmth from my core reaching out to every limb, quickly followed up by a tingling not unlike when Tessa healed me but rather than an itching, it was paired with a sensation of pressure from within pressing out.
+The effect was almost instantaneous: a spreading warmth from my core reaching out to every limb, quickly followed up by a tingling, not unlike when Tessa healed me.
+However, rather than an itching, it was paired with a sensation of pressure from within pressing out.

 I’d never had a need for these pills.
 No matter how grievous the wound Thallos gave me, Tessa was always on the balls of her feet, ready to rush in before too much of my life juice was squeezed from me.